sabbey37/docs-cloud-cache/README.md

 # docs-cloud-cache

+## About Product Name

+The name of the product is Pivotal Cloud Cache.
+The name can be abbreviated after first use in body text on the page.
+For example: first use in body text is "Pivotal Cloud Cache (PCC)".
+In titles and headings and in subsequent use on the page, use "PCC".

 ## About Branches

 Currently, **v1.1-branch** and **v1.0-branch** are your branches for (already released) v1.1 and v1.0 documentation.
 A branch for 1.2 (unreleased) documentation exists; you can make changes or PRs relevant to 1.2 on that branch.
 Version 1.2 is scheduled for GA on 9/29/17.